FortyMedia/solitairex.io/README.md

 Here you can report an issue for all of our games:

-Thanks!
-I’ll generate a standalone markdown list containing all 70+ solitaire game links pointing to their respective pages on solitairex.io.
-I’ll share it with you shortly.

 * [Klondike Solitaire](https://solitairex.io/)
 * [Solitaire Draw 3](https://solitairex.io/solitaire-draw-3)
 * [Spider Solitaire](https://solitairex.io/spider-solitaire)